 - Meeting and Dating Communication Skills – While most people want a relationship or some kind of intimate human connection, many people lack the actual inter-personal skills needed to make those connections.
 Relationship coaches can teach their clients where and how to meet people, and how to interact once they have the attention of a love interest.
 They also coach clients on how to converse about interesting topics, and what the right amount of self-disclosure is in dating situations.

-- Sharing Vulnerably To Elicit Empathy and Support – Ultimately, to deepen intimacy and gain the empathy of your partner, it is important to be able to communicate vulnerably to your partner.
-Many people feel sharing their most intimate thoughts and feelings in a vulnerable way exposes them or makes them appear weak in the eyes of their partner.
+- Sharing Vulnerably To Elicit Empathy and Support – Ultimately, to deepen intimacy and gain the empathy of your partner, it is important to be able to communicate vulnerably with your partner.
+Many people feel sharing their most intimate thoughts and feelings exposes them or makes them appear weak in the eyes of their partner.
 Consequently, they share in ways much less effective and more likely to cause defensiveness in their partner.
 A relationship coach can facilitate a shift in communication towards strong, honest vulnerability.

 - Repairing – When there have been misunderstandings and hurts in a relationship, a good communicator is able to shift the conversation towards mutual understanding.
 When done well, it not only heals the hurt, it also deepens trust and intimacy.